-The Remo Majestic is located in the quiet residential district of Afolabi Kehinde Avenue, Sagamu.
-The hotel was constructed to accommodate businessmen who demand the pleasant comforts of home with the service and convenience of an exclusive hotel.
+The Remo Majestic hotel offers pleasant comforts of home with the service and convenience of an exclusive hotel.
 Address: Along Afolabi Kehide Avenue off Sagamu / Benin Express Way, Sagamu.Tel: +234-1-7642822, 08061633510

 Dusmar Presidential Hotel

-Hotel with a mission to take hospitality industry beyond mere accommodation, by providing a peaceful and secured homely environment for their visitors world.
+The hotel provides a peaceful and secured homely environment for guests world.
 It offers well-equipped ensuite rooms, tastefully decorated rooms, events/conference hall, lounge, pool bars and restaurants.
 Address: 1 IBB Boulevard, Kuto, Abeokuta.
 Tel: +234 (0)83 304617, 0803 2778378

 Express International Hotel